nguyenDjoseph/cruzhackbe-challenge/README.md

 ```
 The console should return that the server is now online and is listening to the desired port.
 ## Usage:
-There are 3 API endpoints that perform basic Create and Read operations.
+There are 3 API endpoints that perform basic Create and Read operations.<br/>

 **There are 2 GET request command:**
 ```